 Substance misuse is defined as the harmful use of substances (such as drugs and alcohol) for non-medical purposes.
 The term “substance misuse” generally refers to illegal drugs.
 However, legal substances can also be misused – for example, alcohol, prescription medication, caffeine and nicotine.

-As a Substance misuse worker you will:
+As a Substance Misuse worker you will:

 Want to find out more?
 Discover what the National Careers Service says about the role of a Substance misuse outreach worker

-Children and young people should expect to have the same opportunities as other children and young people, including being healthy and safe.
+Children and young people in care should expect to have the same opportunities as other children and young people, including being healthy and safe.
 They should be provided with the opportunities needed to help them move successfully to adulthood.

 This includes services that provide: